seinecle/blog/_posts/2023-10-22-visions-future-generative-ai.md

 # The visions (in no particular order)

 ## Noam Chomsky: generative AI is not true intelligence

+Who?
+[Noam Chomsky](https://en.wikipedia.org/wiki/Noam_Chomsky), contributor to linguistics in the second half of the XXth century and public intellectual.

 Source: op-ed in the New York Times: ["Noam Chomsky: The False Promise of ChatGPT"](https://www.nytimes.com/2023/03/08/opinion/noam-chomsky-chatgpt-ai.html)

 Date: March 8, 2023 ([full version in pdf](https://drive.google.com/file/d/1kuggyRlT5eqlqqZ0ad25CpdAvXvetMbi/view)).